Slavencer/Slavencer/README.md

 I have experience with the following technologies:

 - **Languages**: Greatly proficcient in Java, and fluent in Python, JavaScript, C#, with basic knowledge in C++ and C (mostly dealing with pointers).
-- **Web Development**: React, Node.js, express, HTML5, and CSS3 following web accessibility and usability standards
+- **Web Development**: React, Astro, Node.js, express, HTML5, and CSS3 following web accessibility and usability standards
 - **Html template engines and view technologies**: Twig and Thymeleaf, boostrap, and views in java using swing
 - **Databases**: MySQL, SQLite (using queries for all sql systems), MongoDB, Neo4j
 - **Version Control**: Git, GitHub, BitBucket